 Once completed, have students use the self-assessment rubrics to evaluate their artwork based on craftsmanship, creativity, following directions, work habits, project goals, and clean up.
 And then have them complete the “Big Ideas” sheet so they can connect the creation process to their learning.

-5th, 6th, 7th, and 8th grade
+- 5th, 6th, 7th, and 8th grade

 Main Learning Objective

-Students will be able to create an ancient greek vase using an easy, loose painting technique and pairing it with traditional greek designs.
+- Students will be able to create an ancient greek vase using an easy, loose painting technique and pairing it with traditional greek designs.